17 Best Things to Do in Bari, Italy

 We also got to join in with a local musician playing traditional tarantella music, which is not something we’d have been able to do on our own.

-Check availability for the Bari Street Food Tour here.
+Check availability for the Bari Street Food Tour here, or why not try this Bari Rickshaw Street Food Tour instead?

 3) Watch Fresh Pasta Being Made